ernestmusong/Realtime-seach-box/README.md

 **[Realtime Search Box]** A Web app  where users search articles, and then to have analytics that display what users were searching for.
 The app records users input in realtime and ultimately display analytics & trends on what people are searching for the most.

-## Test app how it works with the words
-what, who, how, where, when, can, zoom, why, race

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>